 After an incident of poor behaviour a discussion must take place with the child.
 The purpose of this discussion is to re-visit the experience by re-telling and exploring the story with a changed set of feelings.
-During the incident the student's behaviour may be influenced by anger frustration disappointment etc. The purpose of reflect, repair and restore is to re-visit the experience with a student who is calm, relaxed and reflective.
-A record of the conversation must be recorded on Provision Map.
+During the incident the student's behaviour may be influenced by anger frustration disappointment etc. The purpose of a restorative conversation is to re-visit the experience with a student who is calm, relaxed and reflective.